jscomponent/casket/README.md

 ## Motivation

-Imagin having an autoscaling real-time server up and running in no time with no limitations, all for free 😵‍💫 In the future perhaps a replacement for firebase, strapi and other commercial services without hidden fees ..
+Imagin having an auto scaling real-time server up and running in no time with no limitations, all for free 😵‍💫 In the future perhaps a replacement for systems such as firebase & strapi?

 ## Getting Started